wmdyer/tools/README.md

 # tools

 ## projective.py
 A script that reads in a Universal Dependencies conllu file and reports number of non-projective sentences and words.
-Projectivity defined such that every word *w* which appears between a head *h* and dependent *d* must be dominated by *h* to be considered projective (cf. Nivre, 2006).
+Projectivity defined such that every word *w* which appears between a head *h* and dependent *d* must be dominated by *h* to be considered projective (cf. Marcus, 1965).

 ```
 $ python projective.py ../UD_English-GUM/en_gum-ud-train.conllu